Pakistani police besiege Imran Khan's home as deadline for him to hand over suspects expires

 -

-8-year-old girl dies in Border Patrol custody in Harlingen, Texas, as agency seeks to ease crowding
+8-year-old girl dies in Border Patrol custody in Texas, as agency struggles with overcrowding

 -